iago-r/cloud_computing/README.md

 │
 ├── /assets              # Datasets and music lists
-│   ├── /datasets        # Datasets used to train the recommendation model │   └── /musics_list     # List of songs used to simulate client-server communication
+│   ├── /datasets        # Datasets used to train the recommendation model │   ├── /musics_list     # List of songs used to simulate client-server communication
+│   └── /tests           # Codes to test de app
 │
 ├── /client              # Code to simulate client requests │   └── client.py        # Script to simulate client-server communication